ChepeUAQ/SmashAPI_SD/README.md

 db.createCollection('Top')
 ```

+## THE API IS READY
 >[!TIP]
-> To avoid errors please start your containers in the same order as they were given here
+> To avoid future errors please start your containers in the same order as they were given here
 >
 > Do this by starting them on docker desktop or using the command
 >
 > ``docker start <container-name>``

-## The API is ready to be used
-Type this command to run the API itself:
+Run this command to start the API itself:

 ``docker run -d --name smashapi -p 5000:5000 smashapi:1``